Hire The Law Firm That Keeps

 You’re not alone.

-Junk fees from a car dealer are a growing problem across the U.S.—a trick dealers use to quietly hike up the cost of your car without you realizing until it’s too late.
+Junk fees from a car dealer are a growing problem across the U.S.—a trick dealers use to quietly hike up the cost of your car without you realizing until it’s too late, often relying on deceptive tactics to mislead customers during the selling process.

 If you’ve been hit with dealer add-on scams or charged for hidden car costs you never agreed to, you may have a legal case.